colinaut/action-form/README.md

 - [x] Make sure that resetting the form also hides all error messages
 - [x] Need to test submitting the form and triggering errors
 - [x] Ability to change next/prev button text when steps show or hide
+- [ ] Add a data-no-store attribute to stop localStorage from being added for a field
+- [ ] Add a data-persist attribute to maintain a field from resetting.
 - [ ] Sort out css variables and document them
 - [ ] Add show invalid to af-preview and/or a new component that displays invalid fields as a list
 - [ ] QA all of it